 Can Lyme Disease Trigger an Autoimmune Disease?

-The relationship between Lyme disease and autoimmune disease has been debated for years.
-Some researchers believe infections like Lyme disease may trigger immune responses that resemble autoimmune conditions in certain patients.
+Some researchers believe infections like Lyme disease may trigger immune responses that resemble autoimmune disease in certain patients.
+Others argue that many of these cases reflect ongoing infection or immune dysregulation rather than a true autoimmune process.

 Can infection trigger autoimmune disease?

-Other mechanisms that may contribute include:
+Other proposed mechanisms include:

 - Persistent immune activation